-Nate Risdon is a Research Assistant and PhD student in the Higher Education Department at Azusa Pacific University.
+Nate Risdon is a Research Associate and PhD student in the Higher Education Department at Azusa Pacific University.
 He currently serves as a consultant for non-profits on organizational culture and climate with a particular focus on diversity and inclusion.
 Nate has presented at numerous national conference including ASHE, SXSW, Race & Pedagogy, and the CCCU diversity conference.
 Prior to this, he was the Operations and Program Director for the Brehm Center at Fuller Theological Seminary and served on Fuller’s Diversity Council.
 He has worked in education for nearly 15 years.
 In his research, Nate is exploring the relationship between Whiteness, privilege, and anti-racist allyship in higher education.

 MBA, Master of Business Administration, Indiana Wesleyan University

 Redgina Hill is the Director of Diversity & Inclusion at Bethel College in Mishawaka, IN and has served 10 years within higher education.
 Prior to her role as Director, she worked in the Office of Admission where she has helped to grow enrollment for students of color, served on the Multi-Ethnic Resource Team, co-advised the Billy Kirk Minority Leadership Scholars Program, advised the Black Student Fellowship and founded the Women’s Empowerment Hour.
 Prior to Bethel College, she worked in the Office of Undergraduate Admission at the University of Notre Dame.